XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 ### 2. Submit EscrowCreate transaction

-[Sign and submit](reference-transaction-format.html#signing-and-submitting-transactions) an [EscrowCreate transaction][].
+[Sign and submit](concept-transactions.html#signing-and-submitting-transactions) an [EscrowCreate transaction][].
 Set the `FinishAfter` field of the transaction to the time when the held payment should be released.
 Omit the `Condition` field to make time the only condition for releasing the held payment.
 Set the `Destination` to the recipient, which may be the same address as the sender.
-Set the `Amount` to the total amount of [XRP, in drops](reference-rippled.html#specifying-currency-amounts), to escrow.
+Set the `Amount` to the total amount of [XRP, in drops][], to escrow.

 {% include 'snippets/secret-key-warning.md' %}